Glyphack/Glyphack/content/blog/huec/index.md

 The number of bytes increase.
 So we have 4 bytes in total to set the color.

 I haven't dug deeper.
-I gave some examples to Perplexity and it informed me that the color is encoded in **CIE 1931 xy chromaticity** format.
+I gave some examples to Perplexity, and it informed me that the color is encoded in **CIE 1931 xy chromaticity** format.
-So I skipped this part for now. my goal was not to control the light exactly.
+So I skipped this part for now.
+My goal was not to control the light exactly.
 This was just a side quest.

 ## Timer